 — Erin Rose

 No dogs.
 Trails intermittently closed if snowy/muddy.
 Closures posted on the Larimer County website and at the park entrance.

 Fabulous views of windswept prairie climb up through the foothills on the border of Colorado and Wyoming.
-No fee to access this open space that is meticulously maintained with clean primitively bathrooms.
-Trails offer multiple combinations of distance and are well marked.
-Trail is gravel singletrack with very few rocky sections.
-Come prepared as this is a fairly remote area and you may only see antelope and not a single other person!
-Water and sunscreen are a must, as the trails are very exposed with no shade.
-Surprisingly, the trails are protected from high winds because you'll be in and out of hollows, gulleys.
+There is no fee to access this open space which is meticulously maintained with clean primitively bathrooms.
+Trails offer multiple combinations of distance and are well-marked.
+The trail is gravel singletrack with very few rocky sections.
 The views of the plains are spectacular, and if you want to get away from it all, this is the place for you!
 This open space also connect with Red Mountain open space, so you can pretty much go as far as you like, and even run all the way to Wyoming if you're so inclined.

 Dogs: No Dogs